GitHubGeorge/OpenAQProject/readme.md

 When you select Cities you will be presented with a table, nothing exciting is shown here other than raw data coming back from the API.

 When you select Countries you will see a list of countries and the total air quality masurements in each one, but you will notice each measurement is a link.
 If you click it you'll see the individual cities in that country displayed in a separate table where the measurements came from (*zoom out for the results to fit*).
-Due to a restrictive set of data this options works best with:
+Due to a restrictive set of data this option works best with:

  - Australia
  - Austria